Skip to Content

 They are also awesome dropped on a bun with your favourite toppings and turned into a carby fish burger!

-Fresh salmon and tinned sardine fish cakes served with creamed leeks.
+Close-up tinned salmon and sardine fish cake served with creamed leeks.

 Equipment Used